 Me: There wasn’t any solution yet while I was working with them.
 Later it must have been solved.
-Probably the distress signal can be cancelled by the app to prevent hoax calls.
+Probably the distress signal can be canceled by the app to prevent hoax calls.
 That’s a viable solution. *Alum nods*

 Me: Sir, it is coz of transistors that we have such high computational capacity in our devices today.

 Alum: I think it’s the bulb.
 It doubled your day.
-Without that, transistor would never have been made.
+Without that, the transistor would never have been made.

-Me: Sir, transistor could have been developed… during the day also?… 😛 (Both smile) Transistor would have come up later, but it would have.
+Me: Sir, the transistor could have been developed… during the day also?… 😛 (Both smile) Transistor would have come up later, but it would have.

 Alum: Bulb made people develop and use electrical energy.
 Without it, electricity wouldn’t have been used. *Some more discussion follows*

 Me: That is true.
 In that case, I agree, sir.